guardian/aws-pen-test-form/README.md

 therein.
 This helps them to apply the permission to the AS groups rather than to specific instances.

-Filling in the form properly is a very tedious process, but luckily it's very easy to generate the information using the AWS SDK.
+Filling in the form properly is a tedious, especially when you need to exclude instance types that are not allowed to be pen tested.
+This tool uses the AWS SDK to generate that information for you.

 ## Usage